hammertank/table-monitor/README.md

 2. Implement `Callback` interface to process `monitor item` results, `<item_name, result>` pairs, and `check rule` results, `<expr, result>` pairs.
 `Callback` implementation should be general-purposed.
 Implementing a `Callback` for every `Topic` object is against the purpose of this project.
-Here, I just print all results when at least one `check rule` are not satisfied.
+Here, I just print all results when at least one `check rule` is not satisfied.

 		Callback callback = new Callback() {